TVPPA Membership

 http://www.kua.com

 KUA owns, operates and manages the municipal electric system established by the City of Kissimmee in 1901.
-KUA's 300 employees serve approximately 85,000 customers in Kissimmee and surrounding areas.
+KUA's 300 employees serve over 90,000 customers in Kissimmee and surrounding areas.

 Lafayette Utilities System